Top of main content

 You may be able to open an online saver through your bank account.

 For example, if you're looking for a slightly higher rate of interest than a regular saver, but still want to be able to access your funds, you may want to consider an HSBC E-Saver Account.
-There are terms on this type of savings accounts to stop you dipping into your savings too frequently, such as penalties on too many withdrawals and no debit card.
+There are terms on this type of savings accounts to stop you dipping into your savings too frequently, such as no debit cards.

 An HSBC E-Saver Account can be opened through online banking.
 It has no monthly account fee, competitive fixed interest rates, and no minimum balance requirement.
 You can also add to your savings pot through monthly recurring payments, or lump sum deposits.